mhbeals/scissorsandpaste/Individual MD Entries/1802-07-01_Caledonian Mercury_102.md

 New South WalesThe following particulars respecting this flourishing colony will
                     not be unacceptable to our readers :–"We are informed by Lieutenant Grant, who is lately arrived from New South
-                    Wales, of the flourishing state of that colony ; he left Port Jackson in Novemeber last, when the crops were very luxuriant and beginning to be cut down, without having suffered that year from the floods.
-"Governor King had opened a communication with Oraheire, for the purpose of supplying the colony with pork, in which he had been singularly successful his Majesty's armed ship Porpoise having made one trip, and the Norfolk brig having failed on the same employ previous to Mr Grant's leaving Sydney.
+                    Wales, of the flourishing state of that colony ; he left Port Jackson in November last, when the crops were very luxuriant and beginning to be cut down, without having suffered that year from the floods.
+"Governor King had opened a communication with Otaheite, for the purpose of supplying the colony with pork, in which he had been singularly successful his Majesty's armed ship Porpoise having made one trip, and the Norfolk brig having sailed on the same employ previous to Mr Grant's leaving Sydney.
 "The most friendly understanding exists between the natives of Otaheite and the settlement of New South Wales.
-We are happy to hear that the latter country is longer in want of a stape commodity, the article of coals, of an excellent kind, being found in abundance in Hunter's River, together with plenty of wood, well qualified for the masting of shipping.
+We are happy to hear that the latter country is longer in want of a staple commodity, the article of coals, of an excellent kind, being found in abundance in Hunter's River, together with plenty of wood, well qualified for the masting of shipping.
 Mr Grant made his passage to the Cape of Good